 It was the place where she met her best friend Heidi and her husband Jason while preparing for a career as a social worker.
-She recently became a member of the Falk College Board of Visitors.
+She recently became a member of the Falk College Advisory Board.

 In December 2020, Stacy established the Sunflower Scholarship, a name which holds special significance for her and Heidi’s friendship.
 The scholarship will support current social work students by defraying tuition costs.
 “It’s something that I feel so connected to, and I know how important it is.”